 Quick Comparison

-Dragon's Breath measures 2.5M–2.5M SHU while Pepper X registers 2.7M–3.2M SHU — roughly equal in heat.
+Dragon's Breath measures 2.5M–2.5M SHU while Pepper X registers 2.7M–2.7M SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Dragon's Breath is known for its extremely intense flavor (C. chinense), while Pepper X offers fruity and earthy notes (C. chinense).

 Dragon's Breath